-NPR reported in 2007 that the petroleum industry has been aware since at least 1930 that fuel consumption increases during DST, and that the barbecue and golf industries credit DST for hundreds of millions of dollars in increased sales.
+NPR reported in 2007 that the petroleum industry has been aware since at least 1930 that fuel consumption increases during DST — and that the barbecue and golf industries credit DST for hundreds of millions of dollars in increased sales.

 Workplace Productivity Plummets One Day in Spring

-DST’s detractors have plenty of ammunition, too.
+But it’s not all rosy — DST’s detractors have plenty of ammunition, too.

 In 2014, a series of research studies revealed that on the Monday after the DST changeover in spring, the country goes to work with the equivalent of a hangover.
-The New York Times reported on the research, which found that even though the 2 a.m. time change happens on Sunday am, it still robs most people of about 40 minutes of sleep the night before work on Monday — and those 40 little lost minutes are a big drain on workplace productivity.
+The New York Times reported on the research, which found that even though the 2 a.m. time change happens on Sunday, it still robs most people of about 40 minutes of sleep the night before work on Monday — and those 40 little lost minutes are a big drain on workplace productivity.

 The research showed that mining injuries jumped by 6% the day after the changeover, with many of the extra injuries being severe enough to have a real economic impact.
 Lost workdays due to injury skyrocketed by 67% — that’s 2,600 extra workdays missed thanks to the groggy Monday morning after the DST changeover.